||Diploma of Nursing (Enrolled/Division 2 nursing)

 Australia are determined by (AHPRA).

-Please note: Currently, AHPRA requires an IELTS of 7.0 in all
+Please note: Currently, AHPRA requires that all applicants must be

-registration.
-Please refer to AHPRA website for full
+for registration.
+Please refer to AHPRA website for full details -

 |Frequently Asked Questions